 - It is a big deal to that person who is being harmed and I can help them.

-- What's going on is not okay and I bet everyone else is thinking the same thing.
+- What's going on is not okay and maybe others are thinking the same thing.

 RECOGNIZE WAYS TO PREVENT HARM